Trivernis/embed-nu/README.md

     bar: 12
   };
   // convert this struct into a nu value
-  // this is also done implicitely when passing the value to the nu context
+  // this is also done implicitly when passing the value to the nu context
   // as function arguments or variables let value = instance.into_value();
   dbg!(value);